 If our charity closes down, we will give our records to another Triratna Buddhist centre/charity to keep with their own confidential Safeguarding logs.

 Reviewing our policies annually

-This document was adopted by the trustees of [Name of Triratna Buddhist centre/charity/enterprise] on [date 2022] and will be reviewed and updated by the Safeguarding officer and trustees [Name of Triratna Buddhist centre/charity/enterprise], on or before [same date 2023].
+This document was adopted by the trustees of [Name of Triratna Buddhist centre/charity/enterprise] as recorded in the minutes of [insert date of trustee meeting 2023].